Electoral Backgrounder: Constitutional disqualification and intending candidates

 - The Electoral Act does not provide the AEC with the authority to conduct checks on whether intending candidates may be disqualified by the operation of section 44 of the Constitution.
 This is particularly the case given the complexities of the operation of the five grounds for disqualification that are contained in section 44 of the Constitution and the short timeframe between the close of nominations, the declaration of nominations and the commencement of early voting.

-- Any disqualification of a candidate due to the operation of section 44 of the Constitution can only be determined by the High Court sitting as the Court of Disputed Returns after an election.
+- Any disqualification of a candidate due to the operation of section 44 of the Constitution can only be determined by the High Court sitting as the Court of Disputed Returns (CDR) after an election.

 - The AEC publishes a Candidates Handbook, and a Nominations Guide that provides information on the electoral process for people intending to nominate as candidates in the election.